indiana-university/rivet-docs/content/components/utilities/flex.md

   <div class="rvt-bg-blue rvt-m-right-sm-md-up">Item three</div>
 </div>
 {{< /example >}}

+{{< alert variant="info" title="Help with flexbox" >}}
+The specifics of how the various flexbox properties work is out of the scope of this documentation.
+If you need help with flexbox we recommend checking out this ["Complete Guide to Flexbox" article on CSS-Tricks](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).
+{{< /alert >}}

 ### Flex container utilities
 A flex container is the generally the parent element to which you would apply the `display: flex;` property.
 The flex utilities have CSS classes for most of the flex container properties available in the flexbox model.